• Home

 • Preheat the oven to 375°.

-• Prep your 10×15 rimmed baking sheet (make sure you have this size in order for the recipe to work!!) by covering it completely with foil and then spraying the foil generously with baking spray.
+• Prep your 10×15 rimmed baking sheet (make sure you have this size in order for the recipe to work!!) by covering it completely with foil and then spraying the foil very generously with non stick baking spray.

 • Fill the pan with saltine crackers in a single layer, edge to edge.
 If you need to break some in half to make sure you completely fill the pan, that is ok.
 A little overlapping is fine too.
 Set aside.